 Isolating different clusters in the same environment by using Groups ensures the configuration consistency of different clusters (for example the configuration name doesn’t change), simplifies code, and logically isolates different cluster configurations.

 Standard naming settings of the minimal configuration set DataIDs allow MQ clients to conveniently find both the MQ default global configurations, and their own application-specific configurations.
-In addition, the administrator can search with prefix wildcard characters at the ACM Portal to conveniently find all rules corresponding to all MQs, which makes configuration management much easier.
-Example:
+In addition, on the Configurations page, administrators can add an asterisk (*) to each end of the keyword to easily filter out all MQ rules.
+For example: